Mastering Azure Infrastructure with Terraform

 The Terraform Azure CLI

 Terraform is baked into the Azure CLI.
-You can run it straight from the console or you can run it from Azure DevOps.
-There is no need to install Terraform, it is already there for you to use.
+You can run it straight from the console or from Azure DevOps.
+There is no need to install Terraform; it is already there for you to use.

-Everything Terraform does is controlled by the state file.
-No matter what you want to do, get the Terraform state up and running in a cloud bucket.
+The state file controls Everything Terraform does.
+Regardless of what you want to do, get the Terraform state up and running in a cloud bucket.

-Simply open up a BASH or POWERSHELL cloud shell to access the program.
-Throughout this example, I will be using BASH
+To access the program, simply open a BASH or POWERSHELL cloud shell.
+I will be using BASH throughout this example.

 How to configure a Terraform Remote State

-To ensure this works, you need to make sure you have the correct permissions
+Remote state storage is essential for teams and reliable deployments.
+Azure Blob Storage is a secure and convenient option.
+To ensure this works, you need to make sure you have the correct permissions.

 Create a new main.tf config file